PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Phenomenological framework

 \subsection{Experimental access to Generalized Parton Distributions}

-GPDs are accessible in exclusive channels, where properties of all final state particles are reconstructed.
-Three of such channels attract most of the current experimental interest: Deeply Virtual Compton Scattering (DVCS), Timelike Compton Scattering (TCS) and Deeply Virtual Meson Production (DVMP).
+GPDs are accessible in hard exclusive processes, where properties of all final state particles are reconstructed, and existence of hard scale allows for the factorization of amplitudes into GPDs and perturbatively calculable coefficient functions.
+Three exclusive channels attract most of the current experimental interest: Deeply Virtual Compton Scattering (DVCS), Timelike Compton Scattering (TCS) \cite{Berger:2001xd} and Deeply Virtual Meson Production (DVMP) \cite{Favart:2015umi}.
+However, also other ones, like Double Deeply Virtual Compton Scattering (DDVCS) \cite{Belitsky:2002tf,Guidal:2002kt}, Heavy Vector Meson Production (HVMP) \cite{Ivanov:2004vd}, two particle production \cite{Boussarie:2016qop,Pedrak:2017cpp} and neutrino-induced exclusive reactions \cite{Kopeliovich:2012dr,Pire:2017lfj,Pire:2017tvv}, may be necessary to provide the full picture of hadron structure.